-Read-first All read an read/write ports operate in read-first mode

-• Read-write port write first

-All the read ports operate in read-first mode.
-Read-write ports are switched to write-first mode, where the corresponding output is equal to the input data when write enable is high.
+- Read-first All read an read/write ports operate in read-first mode - Read-write port write first All the read ports operate in read-first mode.
+Read-write ports are

 Cross-port write first

 All read and read-write ports operate cross-port write first.
 The output for a read or read-write port is set to the corresponding data input when other write port(s) perform writes to the same location.
 If more than one write is to be performed, write-prioritization is employed to select a read value.
 Therefore this option is only valid for write-prioritization write access.
 Note that this mode only considers the write ports at the same clock as a read port.